HarHar/Futaam/README.md

 Qt is pretty nifty in that it lets you pass arguements about how you want things to look through the command line.
 See [this doc](http://pyqt.sourceforge.net/Docs/PyQt4/qapplication.html#QApplication) for more info about this.

 See ```/docs/GUI_Interface_Info.md``` for more information.

+Hooks
+====
+Hooks are used for announcing changes made to another place (IRC for instance)
+Usage:

+    futaam --hook HOOKNAME --INTERFACENAME /path/to/database
+    futaam --hook irc --ncurses /home/john/animu.db

 Developers
 ====